tue-robotics/action_server/README.md

 # Action Server

-The action server is an actionlib server for managing the execution of high level tasks and their semantic chaining.
+The Action Server is an actionlib server for managing the execution of high level tasks and their semantic chaining.
 It takes actionlib goals describing series of high level tasks in json form, checks the consistency of the semantics, and executes them.
-This readme explains the architecture of the action server, the procedure of handling a goal and the lifecycle of an action.
+This readme explains the architecture of the Action Server, the procedure of handling a goal and the lifecycle of an action.

 You should already know about [ROS](http://wiki.ros.org/ROS/Tutorials), specifically [actionlib](http://wiki.ros.org/actionlib_tutorials/Tutorials), and a bit of [json](https://en.wikipedia.org/wiki/JSON).
+You should also know about the [robot skills](https://github.com/tue-robotics/tue_robocup/tree/master/robot_skills) and [robot_smach_states](https://github.com/tue-robotics/tue_robocup/tree/master/robot_smach_states).

 ## Architecture

 ![Action Server architecture](doc/action_server_architecture.jpg)

-The action server uses an actionlib interface for communication with its clients.
+The Action Server uses an actionlib interface for communication with its clients.
 A client implementation is provided as abstraction from the raw actionlib client.
-Current examples of clients to the action server are:
+Current examples of clients to the Action Server are:
  - The GPSR challenge
  - The Natural Language Console